Now Open: One&Only Kea Island, Greece

 One&Only Kea Island restaurant

 I haven’t been to Kea Island, though I’ve heard great things about it from friends who have visited.
-Not only is the island convenient, but it’s not as overflowing with tourists as some of Greece’s other islands.
+Not only is the island convenient from Athens, but it’s not as overflowing with tourists as some of Greece’s other islands.

-While we’ll of course have to wait until it opens to see how it is, this probably has the potential to be Greece’s best new luxury hotel (or at least in the top few).
+While we’ll have to wait for some firsthand reports to truly judge the property, this probably has the potential to be Greece’s best new luxury hotel (or at least in the top few).
 Of the properties I’ve stayed at in Greece, I think the three best hotels are Amanzoe, Canaves Oia Epitome, and Four Seasons Astir Palace.

 One&Only Kea Island Greece rates & how to book